 Instead, try to share your experience and tips to genuinely help.
 Offer your guidance in a way that doesn’t come across as demeaning or condescending.

-Consider this as information that your boss should have in order to succeed at their job.
+Consider this as information that your boss should have to succeed at their job.

-Chances are, this will allow you to become their right-hand person and could mean they will return the favor for you somewhere down the road.
+Chances are, this will allow you to become their right-hand person.
+It could mean they’ll return the favor for you somewhere down the road.

 The Overly Friendly

 This is the boss that’s too “buddy buddy.”
 And I don’t mean in the cool, team-building sort of way.

 They’re always asking you to hang out or grab a drink.
 They text and call employees for non-work related stuff.
 They’re a little too involved in office politics.

 This boss usually picks favorites.
 As a result, it divides employees and kills morale.